-Only, 2.6% of websites are accessible according to a recent study by WebAim.
-This means that 97.35% of websites are not accessible, which is a concerning statistic.
+According to a recent WebAim study, only 42.38 million websites are accessible, accounting for only 2.6% of all websites.
+This means that 97.40% of websites are not accessible, which is a concerning statistic.

-There are many reasons why a website may not be accessible, such as being built using outdated technology or not having been designed with accessibility in mind.
+There are numerous reasons why a website may be inaccessible, including the use of outdated technology or the failure to build with accessibility in mind.

 However, the most common reason for inaccessible websites is simply that the owner has not made the effort to ensure that their site can be used by everyone.

-With so many people around the world relying on the internet for information and communication, website owners must take responsibility for ensuring that their sites can be accessed by everyone.
+With so many people relying on the internet for information and communication all over the world, website owners must take responsibility for ensuring that their sites are accessible to all.